inet-framework/inet/showcases/wireless/txop/doc/index.rst

 Goals
 -----

-Transmit opportunity (TXOP) is a MAC feature in 802.11.
-TXOP increases throughput for high priority data by providing contention-free channel access for a period of time.
+Transmit opportunity (TXOP) is a MAC feature in 802.11, which increases throughput for high priority data by providing contention-free channel access for a period of time.
 This showcase demonstrates frame exchanges during a TXOP.